thnbao22/Container-Labs/12.Multi-Stage-Dockerfiles/README.md

 | Need to maintain a shell script and two Dockerfiles   | Needs only one Dockerfiles |
 | Need to copy the executables to the Docker host before copying them to the final Docker image | Can use the --from flag to copy the executables between stages without copying them to the Docker host |

-You can view the [best practices](DockerfileBestPractices.md) for building a Dockerfile
+You can view the [best practices](DockerfileBestPractices.md) for building a Dockerfile.